A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Conclusion

 {\bf Inverse Constrained Learning from Offline Dataset.} Traditional ICRL algorithms typically adopt an online learning paradigm, wherein the agent iteratively amasses experience through interaction with the environment and leverages that experience to infer constraints and update its policy.
-However, in numerous scenarios, online interaction may be impractical, primarily due to the high cost of data collection (for instance, in robotics, educational agents, or healthcare), or potential risks (such as in autonomous driving or healthcare).
+However, in numerous scenarios, online interaction may be impractical, primarily due to the high cost of data collection (for instance, in robotics, educational agents, or healthcare), or potential risks (such as in autonomous driving or healthcare) {\citep{levine2020offline}}.
 Conversely, many real-world datasets are already replete with rich experiences from both expert and sub-optimal agents.
-Consequently, a more pragmatic approach in ICRL involves learning constraints from offline datasets, independent of environmental interaction.
+Consequently, a more pragmatic approach in ICRL involves learning constraints from offline datasets, {independent of environmental interactions}.
 In this context, \cite{quan2024OfflineICRL} introduced an offline ICRL algorithm for learning hard constraints while the problem of inferring soft constraints remains unresolved.
-Besides, empirical results indicate that performance is unstable and highly sensitive to the choice of hyperparameters and the underlying distance metric (e.g., $\mathcal{D}_f$ in Equation~\ref{eq:Practical_C_learning}).
-Developing a robust method to reliably infer constraints continues to pose a significant challenge in offline ICRL.
+Besides, empirical results indicate that performance is unstable and highly sensitive to the choice of hyperparameters and the underlying distance metric (e.g., $\mathcal{D}_f$ in Equation~\ref{eq:Practical_C_learning}). {Additionally, the composition of offline datasets—including the proportion of expert, constraint-violating, and constraint-satisfying but sub-optimal controlling trajectories—significantly impacts model performance.} Developing a robust method to reliably infer constraints continues to pose a significant challenge in offline ICRL. {Potential solutions include leveraging more stable and robust methods from offline inverse RL~\citep{Fu2017Adversarial,zeng2023demonstrations} for learning constraints.}